jypelle/mifasol/README.md

 #### Run

 ```
-lyrasrv run
+mifasolsrv run
 ```

 Use Ctrl+C to gracefully stop it.

-On first launch, `lyrasrv run` will:
+On first launch, `mifasolsrv run` will:
-- Create default admin user with lyracli/lyracli as username/password
+- Create default admin user with mifasolcli/mifasolcli as username/password
 - Create a self-signed certificate valid for localhost only
 - Listen client requests on https://localhost:6620

 #### Configuration

-If you want to access your server from both https://mypersonaldomain.org:6630 and https://77.77.77.77:6630, you should configure lyrasrv accordingly with:
+If you want to access your server from both https://mypersonaldomain.org:6630 and https://77.77.77.77:6630, you should configure mifasolsrv accordingly with:

 ```
-lyrasrv config -hostnames mypersonaldomain.org,77.77.77.77 -n 6630 -enable-ssl
+mifasolsrv config -hostnames mypersonaldomain.org,77.77.77.77 -n 6630 -enable-ssl
 ```

 #### More options